slatedocs/slate/source/includes/_rpc.md

 // Clear the contract transactions filter augur.filters.clear_contracts_filter();
 ```

+"Heartbeat" checks for new transactions and/or price updates every 5 seconds.
+Passing callback functions for `contracts` and/or `price` to the `augur.filters.start_heartbeat` method will start polling the contracts and price filters, respectively.

+<aside class="notice">You can adjust the heartbeat polling interval by changing the value of <code>augur.filters.PULSE</code>.
+By default it is set to <code>5000</code> (5 seconds).</aside>

 The contracts-listener filter watches for new Augur transactions and calls back with the transaction(s) data; for example, shares purchased/sold.